prathimacode-hub/ML-ProjectKart/Customer Income Segmentation Analysis/Model/README.md

 ### DESCRIPTION

 Mall Customer Data has hypothetical customer data.
-According to this data , i have divided the customers into various groups which are mentioned above.
+It puts you in the shoes of the owner of a supermarket.
+You have customer data and on the basis of this data, I have divided the customers into various groups which are mentioned above.
+It has features such as CustomerID, Gender, Age, Annual Income(in thousand rupees) and Spending Score(based on customer behaviour and spending nature).

 ### WHAT I HAD DONE